About Clinical Scientist Training Program

 The Clinical Scientist Training Program is committed to educating and training highly motivated individuals to become successful, independent clinical investigators and future leaders in academic medicine and biomedical research.
 It is designed for junior faculty and senior residents or sub-specialty fellows at Baylor College of Medicine.
 The program infrastructure is supported by the Institute for Clinical and Translational Research.

-The deadline for application to the CSTP is March 1 each year, for matriculation on July 1.
+The deadline for applications to the CSTP M.S./Ph.D. programs for August matriculation is March 1.
+The application deadline for the Certificate of Added Qualification (CAQ) program is May 1.
 Applicants must be officially appointed as senior residents / fellows or junior faculty at Baylor College of Medicine, and M.S. and Ph.D. applicants must be assured of at least 75 percent protected time for research and research-related activities for the entire duration of their participation in the CSTP.